joshschmelzle/post-mortems/mtu.markdown

 1480 bytes from 10.50.100.99: icmp_seq=2 ttl=64 time=0.640ms.
 ```

-The GRE tunnels between controller and APs have a SAP MTU of 1500.
-This means there is a fragmentation issue on the GRE tunnels.
-Packets fragmentation generally causes degraded perf and throughput.
+The GRE tunnels between controller and APs had a SAP MTU of 1500.
+The ping results above (with the do-not-fragment args) mean that the GRE tunnel MTU is larger than the fragmentation point.
+Packet fragmentation generally causes degraded perf and throughput.

-The fix is __A:__ fix it up stream, __B:__ fix it on the controller by adjusting the SAP MTU on the current AP system profile, or __C:__ create a new AP system profile and AP group, and moving the APs into it.
+Possible solutions include __A:__ adjust MTU upstream on the router, __B:__ adjust MTU on the controller by adjusting the SAP MTU on the current AP system profile, or __C:__ create a new AP system profile and AP group, and move the APs into it.

-I created a new AP system profile and adjusted the SAP MTU to 1450, and created a new AP group.
+I chose to start with C. I created a new AP system profile adjusted the SAP MTU to 1450.
+It was originally set at 1500.

 ```
 ap system-profile "new-profile"
-   mtu 1400
+   mtu 1450
 ```

 I moved the APs into the new group which means the APs will reboot.
 Once the APs came back up, clients having intermittent issues immediately associated and got L3 connectivity.